 It has more power than the R3 and it’s backed up by a great brand that is improving each day.
 The Bantam has 35lbs. of stall force.
 For a tiny massage gun that only weighs 1.1lbs, this is fantastic.

-It may have a similar 10mm amplitude as the R3, but the more than enough power guarantees a deep percussive massage.
+It may have a similar 10mm amplitude as the R3 (slightly larger), but the more than enough power guarantees a deep percussive massage.

 It’s superbly built and has even better ergonomics.
 With an angled handle, this device guarantees longer massage sessions without wrist fatigue.
 You get a lifetime warranty if you choose to buy from Ekrin, and a lifetime awesome customer support as the cherry on top.

 It goes for $149.99 but with our MGA20 which gives you a 20% discount, you can get it here for only $119.99.
 A small price to pay for a way better device.

 TIP: Read our full Ekrin Bantam Review for more info and pictures.